-Historically second charge mortgages, sometimes known as Secured Loans, were often seen as a last chance option.
-The rates were much higher and carried hefty early repayment charges.
-However, with rates now closer to traditional mortgage rates, No early redemption charges, Fixed rates and Loan to values up to 95% – second charge mortgages are often a very attractive option.
-There are many scenarios when a second charge may be a beneficial alternative when looking at capital raising – seconds can also offer a welcomed haven against some of the restrictions on the first charge market.
+Second charge mortgages – also known as secured loans – were once seen as a last resort.
+Today, however, with rates close to traditional mortgage rates, no early redemption charges, fixed rates, and loan to value rates (LTVs) of up to 95%, second charge mortgages are an attractive option.
+There are many scenarios when a second charge will be a profitable alternative for raising capital – seconds can also offer a welcome haven from some of the restrictions on the first charge market.

 Why A Secured Loan?

-The increasing focus on the mortgage market and restrictions in lending has made the option of a secured loan even more important for clients who need to capital raise.
-Secured Loans can be used for virtually any legal purpose, and are generally quicker to complete than a remortgage.
-A secured loan can also enable clients to borrow money, particularly if they do not wish to disturb their current mortgage arrangements.
-Loan sizes are available from £10,000 right up to £2,500,000 & loan terms up to 25 years, a secured loan is often a credible alternative to a remortgage.
-Secured Loans also have the added attraction of no upfront costs and there is no requirement for a solicitor to be involved in the transaction.
+The increasing focus on the mortgage market and restrictions on lending have made the option of a secured loan even more favourable for clients who need to capital raise.
+Secured loans can be used for virtually any legal purpose, and are generally quicker to complete than a remortgage.
+A secured loan can also enable clients to borrow money – particularly helpful if you do not wish to disturb your current mortgage arrangements.
+Loan sizes are available from £10,000 right up to £2,500,000, and with loan terms of up to 25 years, a secured loan is often a credible alternative to a remortgage.
+Secured loans have the added attraction of no upfront costs and there is no requirement for a solicitor to be involved in the transaction.